National Immigrant Justice Center

 Immigrant Legal Defense Services

 To set up an appointment, call 312-660-1370 or email us.
 NIJC will only respond to emails requesting an appointment for a legal consultation.
+You can also apply for our services via Illinois Legal Aid Online below:

 The Immigrant Legal Defense Project provides immigration assistance and deportation defense services to non-detained immigrants.
 We serve: